The-Marcy-Lab-School-Code-Challenges/cc-js-fluency-03/README.md

 ```

-1. Write a function, `getAllTags`, that returns an array of strings that contain the `name` and `username` property for each user.
+1. Write a function names `logAllNames` that logs all the names of each user to the console.

     ```jsx
+    logAllNames(users)
+    /* Will log each name to the console
+    Reuben
+    Laisha
+    Anne
+    Steph
+    Carmen
+    */
+    ```

+2. Write a function, `getAllTags`, that will log strings that contain the `name` and `username` property for each user to the console.

+    ```jsx
     getAllTags(users)
-    //returns this array of strings
-    [
-      'Hi my name is Reuben, and my tag is @blood_pressure_killa!', 'Hi my name is Laisha, and my tag is @passaic_papi!', 'Hi my name is Anne, and my tag is @i_love_bambas!', 'Hi my name is Steph, and my tag is @queen_of_the_kew!', 'Hi my name is Carmen, and my tag is @omar_apollo_fanclub!'
+    /* These strings will be printed to the console 'Hi my name is Reuben, and my tag is @blood_pressure_killa!', 'Hi my name is Laisha, and my tag is @passaic_papi!', 'Hi my name is Anne, and my tag is @i_love_bambas!', 'Hi my name is Steph, and my tag is @queen_of_the_kew!', 'Hi my name is Carmen, and my tag is @omar_apollo_fanclub!'
-    ]
+    */
     ```

-2. Write a function, `countAllUsers` that returns a count of elements of the given `users` array.
+3. Write a function, `sumAllFollowers` that returns a sum of the number of followers each user has.

     ```jsx
-    countAllUsers(users) //returns 5
+    sumAllFollowers(users) //returns 1201913
     ```

-3. Write a function, `searchUsername`, that takes a string along with the array of objects and returns the user object whose `username` matches the string parameter.
+4. Write a function, `searchUsername`, that takes a string along with the array of objects and returns the user object whose `username` matches the string parameter.

     ```jsx
     searchUsername(users, "@passaic_papi")